-14.1 Working for the University of Surrey on a Student visa
+4.10.1.
+Working for the University of Surrey while on the Student Route

 Students seeking work through Unitemps are required to notify Unitemps of any change to their circumstances which may impact their permission to work.
 Students should be mindful of any external employment gained in addition to working for Unitemps and ensure that all work combined is limited to 20 hours per week during term time.